Lokesh-Bandi/stocks-to-watch/README.md

       - Popular javascript library used for making HTTP requests from browser and supports all modern browsers.
       - It offers a significant features like intercepting the http requests and http responses, canceling of requests, JSON data transformations and handling response errors etc..

+  - Jest
+      - Popular JavaScript testing framework for tesing.
+      - It's widely used for testing JavaScript code, including both frontend and backend applications,